Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

 Caleb Martin Insights vs. the Nuggets

-- He's connected on 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.
+- He's attempted 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.

-- The Nuggets concede 112.5 points per contest, eighth-ranked in the NBA.
+- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per game.

-- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the NBA.
+- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.

-- Looking at assists, the Nuggets are ranked 15th in the NBA, allowing 25.7 per contest.
+- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the league.

-- Looking at 3-pointers, the Nuggets are third in the league, conceding 11.4 makes per game.
+- Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the NBA.

 Caleb Martin vs. the Nuggets